Post Your Recipe

 When you have to "go" in a public bathroom, you find a line of women that makes

-you wait and smile politely at all the other ladies, also crossing their legs and
+So, you wait and smile politely at all the other ladies, also crossing their

-smiling politely.
+legs and smiling politely.
 And you finally get closer.
-You check for feet under
+You check for

 Finally, a stall door opens and you dash, nearly knocking down the woman leaving

-You hang your purse on the door hook, yank down your pants and assume "The Stance."
+matter.
+You hang your purse on the door hook, yank down your pants and

 Then your thighs begin to shake.
 You'd love to sit down but you certainly

-as your thighs experience a quake that would register an eight on the Richter scale.
+Stance as your thighs experience a quake that would register an eight on the

 To take your mind off it, you reach for the toilet paper.
 The toilet paper

-that you blew your nose on that's in your purse.
-It would have to do.
+tissue that you blew your nose on that's in your purse.
+It would have to

+do.
 You crumble it in the puffiest way possible.
-It is still smaller than your
+It is still smaller

-whams you in the head.
-"Occupied!" you scream as you reach out for the door,
+purse whams you in the head.
+"Occupied!" you scream as you reach out for

-dropping your tissue in a puddle and falling backward, directly onto the toilet
+the door, dropping your tissue in a puddle and falling backward, directly onto

-all the germs and life forms on the bare seat because YOU never laid down toilet
+with all the germs and life forms on the bare seat because YOU never laid down

-paper, not that there was any, even if you had enough time to.
-And your mother
+toilet paper, not that there was any, even if you had enough time to.
+And

-would be utterly ashamed of you if she knew, because her bare bottom never touched
+your mother would be utterly ashamed of you if she knew, because her bare bottom

-a public toilet seat because, frankly, "You don't know what kind of diseases you
+never touched a public toilet seat because, frankly, "You don't know what kind

 And by this time, the automatic sensor on the back of the toilet is so confused

-sucks everything down with such force that you grab onto the toilet paper dispenser
+suddenly sucks everything down with such force that you grab onto the toilet

-for fear of being dragged to China.
-At that point, you give up.
-You're
+paper dispenser for fear of being dragged to China.
+At that point, you

 You can't figure out how to operate the sinks with the automatic sensors, so you

-waiting, cross-legged and unable to smile politely at this point.
-One kind
+still waiting, cross-legged and unable to smile politely at this point.

-soul at the very end of the line points out that you are trailing a piece of toilet
+One kind soul at the very end of the line points out that you are trailing a

 You yank the paper from your shoe, plunk it in the woman's hand and say warmly,